Deekshitha-V/TestRepo/README.md

 # TestRepo
-Im Deekshitha form the department of biomedical Engineering
+Im Deekshitha from the department of biomedical Engineering